ElcioNeto/Tag_counting_barcodes/README.md

 		Show this help message and exit

 The program needs obligatorily of a -f entrance, that is a .fasta file and the -b that is a .txt barcode file.

 If only the obligated filleds be fullfilled, the program will produce 2 outputs files.

 The options -t and -n are optional.
 If the user types YES in one (or both) of this options, one (or two) more file(s) will be created

-The -i option will only change the methodology, but will not influence the outputs.
-It may be and alternative,when the processment is taking to long.
+The -i option will only change the methodology, but will not influence the amount of outputs.
+It may be and alternative when the processment is taking to long.

 ### Autors
 Daniel K. Morais (https://github.com/kdanielmorais)